 Window decals: Closely related to window films, decals add an attractive border or accent the center or corners of a window.
 They can also be applied with little fuss and can be removed if desired.
 Because they do not take up the full window, they offer less privacy compared to films.
 However, they allow more sunlight to enter through.
 You may want to add decorative items on your window sill to cover the exposed areas of the window if you want more privacy.

 Standing screens: If you prefer not to place anything onto the window itself, standing screens positioned in front of your window offer privacy and interesting decoration.
-Carved wood screens add nice detail and elegant style to a plain wall, but may block light and darken the room.
+Carved wood screens add a nice detail and elegant style to a plain wall but may block light and darken the room.
 Shoji screens are made of wood frames and translucent rice paper, which allows light through while providing a simple and natural accessory for the room.

 Plants: There are a few ways in which you can use plants to add privacy to your window.
-Plants are beautiful accents as well, and promote clean air.
-Hanging plants with trailing leaves can be suspended from hooks on the ceiling on either side of the window, or hung outside, if your window is facing a small patio.
+Plants are beautiful accents as well and promote clean air.
+Hanging plants with trailing leaves can be suspended from hooks on the ceiling on either side of the window, or hung outside if your window is facing a small patio.
 A window box is another option that is ideal if you have tall flowering plants to provide privacy.
 Alternatively, you may prefer to have artificial plants or dried grasses arranged on your window sill.
 Large potted plants like palms can also be effective in providing sufficient coverage for your window.

 - Garden / Landscaping / Patio — 262

 - Kitchen / Bathrooms — 239